 Interest Rate is used to control Inflation by the central banks.
 Inflation is the continued increase in the general price levels of an economy.
 On the other hand; interest is the cost of borrowing funds.
 This article will make you understand the relationship between inflation and interest rates.
-Join our Macroeconomics course to learn more about the different macroeconomic variables like national income, output, consumption, unemployment, inflation, savings, investment, international trade and finance.

 This blog discusses how the interest rate is used as an inflation control method.
 The use of interest rates to control inflation is different in different situations.
 Let us discuss two main situations:

 |Effect of High Inflation on Interest Rates|

 To control high inflation: the interest rate is increased.

 When interest rate rises, the cost of borrowing rises.
 This makes borrowing expensive.
 Hence borrowing will decline and as such the money supply (i.e the amount of money in circulation) will fall.
 A fall in the money supply will lead to people having lesser money to spend on goods and services.
 Hence, they will buy a lesser amount of goods and services.